 I trudged the long gravel road from the bus stop to home, my bags weighing me down, and the negativity chattering on.
 At the end of this road is a long driveway that veers off to the right, following it for about 200 metres brings you to my cabin.
 Before heading down my driveway, I stopped at a small farm.
 At the edge of its driveway is a sign that reads “EGGS” with an arrow.
 I have followed that arrow on at least five occasions.
 It leads to an old fridge, the roundish kind with the pull-down handle.
 At the fridge, there is another “EGGS” sign with an arrow pointing down toward the fridge.
 Each time I’ve opened the door, I’ve been confronted with another sign: “Come Back Tomorrow.”
 Today, however, the sign inside the fridge was covered by six cartons of farm fresh eggs.
 I could hear the distant clucking of hens as I slid my $5.00 bill through the slot in the plastic bucket with the “$5” written on it.
 I took a carton from the bottom layer—in case they were fresher (how much fresher do I want my eggs??).
 Things were looking up.
 I was happy to have eggs–eggs from happy chickens.
 These were pasture-raised chickens meaning they’re free to frolic and forage to their hearts’ content, soaking up the sun’s rays while hunting for insects and worms.
 Did you know the eggs from pasture-raised chickens have less fat and cholesterol and more vitamins, Omega 3 and protein than other eggs?

-As I headed down my driveway, shoulders buried in straps, I noticed the addition of the eggs seemed to have lightened my load.
+As I headed down my driveway, shoulders buried in straps, I noticed the added weight of the eggs seemed to have lightened my load.
 Eggs are a symbol of rebirth.
 Returning home with my eggs, I thought my spirit could use a little “rebirth.”

 Not in the mood to write any of this, I sulked around the cabin for the rest of the day attempting to comfort myself with food.
 I finally gave up, took my laptop with its Netflix account and went to bed.
 My soul felt emptied.
 Waking on Wednesday, I still felt out of synch.
 I couldn’t shake the feeling, couldn’t get back into the flow of cabin life.
 I knew the answer.
 I got dressed and headed off on my wooded pilgrimage.
 The giant spruces and cedars worked their magic, my soul was replenishing with each step.
 It didn’t take long before I was cleansed of my negativity, my cynicism, and the looming regret of having wasted time.

-The bear was free to roam the forest, and I was finally free to find the art of Tuesday.
+The bear freely roamed the forest, and I was finally free to find the art of Tuesday.